+Value Chain for Agricultural Commodities

+Pakistan is facing different issues at different nodes of the agr culture value chain

-- Unnecessary delay in approving new varieties by Federal Seed Certification and Registration Department (FSCRD) - Limiting investment of the private sector in the seed market - Pakistan imported seeds worth USD 70 million in 2020 - Hybrid maize was introduced in Pakistan in 2000--yield has increased from 17.6 mound/acre in 2000 to 56.8 mound/acre in 2020 (AMIS) - The process of approval should be reduced to 1 month - Input subsidies (water, fertilizer) promote less profitable and water-intensive crops - farmers are reluctant to use water-saving technologies - Indirect fertilizer subsidy costs more than Rs.200 billion/annum but creates monetary benefits of only Rs.15 per month per person (PIDE knowledge brief) - Sugarcane consumes 3.5 times more water than cotton and each litter generates 4 times less monetary benefit than cotton - Price support for wheat promotes undesirable results without benefiting the consumers and producers - Interference in the wheat market costs Rs.
+Unnecessary delay in approving new varieties by the Federal Seed Certification and Registration Department (FSCRD)

+- Limited investment of the private sector in the seed market - Pakistan imported seeds worth \$70 million in 2020 - Hybrid maize was introduced in Pakistan in 2000 yield has increased from 17.6 maund/acre in 2000 to 56.8 mound/acre in 2020 (AMIS) - The process of approval should be reduced to I month

+Input subsidies (water, fertilizer) promote less profitable and water-intensive crops

+- Farmers are reluctant to adopt water-saving technologies in the presence of water subsidy - Indirect fertilizer subsidy costs more than Rs.
+200 billion/annum but creates monetary benefits of only Rs.
+15 per month per person (PIDE knowledge brief) - Sugarcane consumes 3.5 times more water than cotton and each litter generates 4 times less monetary benefit than cotton - Irrigation subsidy promotes water-intensive crops - Fixing appropriate irrigation water pricing will lead to the most profitable cropping pattern

+Price support for wheat promotes undesirable results without benefiting the consumers and producers

+- Interference in the wheat market costs Rs.
 60 billion/annum to the government - Created a circular debt of Rs.
-800 billion-not sustainable - Improve processing has the potential to increase agriculture-base export - Small proportion of agriculture output is processed - Less than 10 % of total milk production and a negligible number of fruits and vegetables are processed - Pakistan exported less than 2 % of its meat production in FY 2020 - Pakistan exported mangos worth USD 1 billion in FY 2020 the same volume of mangos could have a value of up to USD 5 billion if converted into mango pulp
+800 billion-not sustainable

+Improved processing has the potential to increase agriculture-based export

+- Small proportion of agricultural output is processed - Less than 10% of total milk production and a negligible amount of fruits and vegetables are processed - Pakistan exported less than 2% of its meat production in 2020 - Pakistan exported mangoes worth S 1 billion in 2020 Same mangoes could have a value up to\$ 5 billion by converting into mango pulp

-- Investment in plant and animal breeding techniques needs to improve drastically in a targeted manner - Promotion of branding and labeling in input-output markets can promote the highquality product that can lead to increased exports - Subsidy on inputs such as fertilizer and water have to be withdrawn - Credit availability to install processing units at low-interest rates may boost the agriculture-based export - Remove the license Raj that limits new entrants into the sugar industry and promotes centralization - Set up an agriculture commodity market - Warehouse receipt trading - Investment in warehouses/storage
+Investment in plant and animal breeding techniques need to improve drastically in a targeted manner

+Promotion of branding and labeling in input-output markets can promote high-quality product that can lead to increased exports

+Subsidy on inputs such as fertilizer and water have to be withdraw

+Credit availability to install processing units at low-interest rates may boost the agriculture-based export

+Remove the license Raj that limits new entrants into the sugar industry & promotes cartelization

+Set up agriculture commodity market

+- Warehouse receipt trading - Investment in warehouses/storage